JonDoeBeep/blogblog/_posts/2025-10-17-first-site.md

 (image 0)

-Most people think that to make a website that doesn't look half bad, you need to learn how to do complex coding and development, and learn intimidating things like color theory and design.
-In reality, it's significantly simpler.
+Most people think that to make a website that doesn't look half bad, you need to do complex coding and development while using intimidating things like color theory and design.
+In reality however, it's significantly simpler.
 Using no code at all, I'll teach you how to make a simple, beautiful website that can fit your needs in under a day.

 ## The Grocery List.

-To do this, however, you'll need a few (free) tools.
+To do this, you'll need a few (free) tools.

 * Wix.
   Their website designer is free, easy, and smooth.